ldbc/ldbc_snb_datagen_spark/README.md

 ```

 ### Docker image

-The image can be simply built with the provided Dockerfile.
+SNB datagen images are available via [DockerHub](https://hub.docker.com/r/ldbc/datagen/) where you may find both the latest version of the generator as well as previous stable versions.

+Alternatively, the image can be built with the provided Dockerfile.
 To build, execute the following command from the repository directory:

 ```bash
 docker build . --tag ldbc/datagen